rlancaster243/rag-system-groq-deepseek/PROJECT_SUMMARY.md

 When a user submits a query, the system first embeds the question using the same BGE model to ensure semantic consistency.
 The embedded query is then matched against the vector store using cosine similarity to retrieve the top-k most relevant document chunks (default k=4).

 The retrieved chunks are formatted into a structured context that includes source information, file types, and location metadata.
-This context is combined with the user's question in a carefully engineered prompt that instructs the DeepSeek R1 model to provide answers based solely on the retrieved evidence, cite sources explicitly, and admit when information is insufficient.
+This context is combined with the user's question in a carefully engineered prompt that instructs the Mixtral 8x7B model to provide answers based solely on the retrieved evidence, cite sources explicitly, and admit when information is insufficient.

 ## Implementation Details